ib-steffen/blog/README.md

 }
 ```

-The credentials for the namespace and the service account are mounted at the same location as Kubernetes would do it.
+The credentials for the service account are mounted at the same location as Kubernetes would do it.
 So for your job it feels like you are running in a regular pod on kubernetes and may use it exactly the same way.
 For a full example how to access the namespace with _kubectl_ see our [example](https://github.com/InfraBox/examples/tree/master/kubernetes).

 Another useful consequence of using Kubernetes is that you can easily spin it up on all big clouds and use features like auto-scaling and preemptible virtual machines.
 This may reduce your costs for your CI system significantly, because VMs are only started on demand and shut down if no jobs are running.
 And with preemptible virtual machines you may save even more, because they are a lot cheaper, but can be stopped at any time by your cloud provider.
 In case of a shutdown or failure of a VM, Kubernetes will restart your job and InfraBox can handle this.